inspec/inspec-aws/docs/resources/aws_ec2_capacity_reservations.md

 Use the `aws_ec2_capacity_reservations` InSpec audit resource to test properties of the plural AWS EC2 Capacity Reservation.

-The AWS::EC2::CapacityReservation resource creates a new Capacity Reservation with the specified attributes.
+The AWS::EC2::CapacityReservation creates a new Capacity Reservation with the specified attributes.

 ## Syntax